MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pcw_registration_information.md

 ### -field Callback

-A pointer to the optional [PCW_CALLBACK](nc-wdm-pcw_callback.md) callback function that notifies the provider about events related to this counter set.
+A pointer to the optional [PCW_CALLBACK](nc-wdm-pcw_callback.md) callback function that notifies the provider about events related to this counterset.
 This field may be NULL if the callback is not needed (i.e. if the counterset instances will be managed via `PcwCreateInstance` and `PcwCloseInstance`).

 ### -field CallbackContext